matthewdurward/vmp/Readme.md

 # Output

-The output is a dictionary of dataframes that return the delta_x value, vocabulary option, the last word of the moving interval, and the location of the last word token within a window. scalar measure of how similar the two corpora are.
-The values fall between 0 (very different) and 1 (very similar).
-The values are consistent within languages, but not across languages.
-For example, Swedish has higher relative similarity than Estonian.
+The output is a dictionary of dataframes that return the delta_x value and vocabulary option.
+Dataframes consist of the Midpoint (the last word of the moving interval, and the location of the last word token within a window.
+The

 # Installation